School of Education & Human Services

 Master of Arts in Teaching

 Mount St. Mary's University's Master of Arts in Teaching (MAT) is unique because it is tailored for the prospective teacher who holds an undergraduate degree in a major other than education.
 Change your career by earning a MAT in order to transition into the teaching profession.

-Individuals wishing to apply for admission in the MAT program must submit:
+Individuals wishing to apply for admission into an MAT program must submit:

 Official undergraduate transcript(s) from an accredited four-year institution

 Two letters of recommendation; Download guidelines

-Praxis 1-Academic Skills Assessment Maryland qualifying scores (or other equivalent such as SAT, GRE, GMAT, ACT).
-In addition, secondary candidates majoring in Spanish, German, French, social studies, math, or English must submit Maryland qualifying scores for PRAXIS II Content Knowledge Maryland passing scores
+Praxis CORE (or other equivalent such as SAT, GRE, GMAT).
+In addition, secondary candidates majoring in Spanish, German, French, social studies, math, or English must submit Maryland qualifying scores for Praxis II Content Knowledge.

 *For foreign language a writing sample and language proficiency interview are required.